lblod/frontend-embeddable-notule-editor/README.md

 const container = document.getElementById("editorContainer");
 const editor = await renderEditor({
   element: container,
-  title: "my editor", // optional, this will set the "title" attribute of the iframe
-  width: "500px", // width attribute of the iframe
-  height: "300px", // height attribute of the iframe
-  // optional, if true the editor will grow to fit the content.
-  // When this is true, the height option will determine the minimum height at which the editor starts
-  growEditor: true,
   plugins: [], // array of plugin names (see below)
   options: {}, // configuration object (see below)
 });